All Episodes

 The legal system didn't tell me I can't earn a living anymore.

-Legal system do anything.
+Legal system doing anything.

-all of a sudden I got two games.
+All of a sudden, I got two games.

 I went and I told the truth to the commissioner.